micaelaneus/strength-as-ccoty/00-getting-started.md

 This guide uses the classic deck illustrated by Pamela Coleman Smith that comes with the “little white book” of interpretations written by Arthur Edward Waite, originally published in 1909 by Rider & Son of London.
 You will hear it called by some combination of those names: the Rider-Waite, the Waite-Smith, or even the Rider-Waite-Coleman-Smith deck are all common variants.
 We refer to it as the RWCS deck to cover all these cases.

 Many modern tarot artists have adapted the ideas and storylines of the RWCS deck to suit (sorry) their needs, creating a lineage that is compatible with this guide.
-See Resources and References for our recommendations.
+See *Resources and References for our recommendations.
 We strongly believe you will benefit from having a copy of the original illustrations on hand, but the Wikipedia entry for the deck has an image of each card as designed in 1909 for those without one.

 ### YOUR NATAL CHART

-A natal chart captures the position of the planets overhead at the time and place of your birth.
+A *natal chart* captures the position of the planets overhead at the time and place of your birth.
 Planets include all the ones My Very Educated Mother taught you and several minor orbiting bodies (asteroids), plus a few calculated points in the sky that don't correspond to a physical body.
 It's not necessary to understand much about your natal chart or astrology to follow this guidebook.
-We walk you through the essentials, and the rest is easily found online or in books.
+We walk you through the essentials, and the rest is easily found online or in other sources.

 Many methods for calculating your charts exist.
 We recommend using Whole Sign Houses (a selectable option in nearly all online chart sources).
 You need to know the city and the exact time of your birth.